Hand-written diary by an unknown sailor, HMAS Sydney (I) - Part 2

 the water for at least six hours.

-The tropical night was now approaching
+The Tropical night was now approaching

-possible and at 6.0 pm. sent the Buresk
+possible and at 6.
+0 pm sent the Buresk.

 boats with a crew composed of the prize

-crew we had taken off the collier with
+crew we had taken off. the Collier with

 some water to the Emden to inform the

-survivors that assistance would be rendered
+survivors that assistance would be rendered.

 in the morning.

-Having learned that an armed party had
+Having learned. that an armed party had.

-lander on Direction Island consisting of
+landen on Direction Island. consisting of

-to make our way back there about 6.30 pm.
+to make our way back there about 6.
+30 pm

 lowered our whaler & picked up another

-wounded German Sailors & steamed at slow
+wounded German Sailor & steamed at Slow.

-speed towards Direction Island arriving
+speed. towards Direction Island. arriving

-off there at 8.0 am. the following morning
+off there at 8.
+0 am. the following Morning

 & 28 Armed Men landed on Direction Island

-to deal with the Germans landing party
+to deal with the Germans. landing party

 but found that during the action they